HaliteChallenge/Halite-II/admin/INSTALL.md

 ## Creating the Worker Instances

-1. In `admin/setup_workers.sh`, set up the project ID, region, and details of the machine instances.
+1. In `admin/config.sh`, set up the project ID, region, and details of the machine instances (same as before).
 1. Set the coordinator URL to the URL of the externally facing HTTP load balancer created earlier.
 1. Run the script.

+### Creating GPU Worker Instances

+1. In `admin/config.sh`, double check `GPU_MACHINE_TYPE` (the machine type you would like to use for the GPU instances), and make sure `GPU_IMAGE` is set to the image family of the GPU disk images.
+The coordinator URL should be set up from before.
+1. Run [`setup_gpu_workers.sh`](./setup_gpu_workers.sh).
+This will create the instance template and instance group.
+Unlike the regular workers, this group will not autoscale.

 At this point, everything should be set.
 You can `ssh` into individual instances to check on them. `sudo su` to switch to `worker`, and use `screen -list` to see what sessions are running.
 Coordinator servers should have 3 screen sessions, one for the SQL proxy, one for the API server, and one for the coordinator.
 Workers should have 1 session, for the worker itself.
 These scripts create the necessary firewall rules as well.

 ## Redeploying/Updating

+### Add Packages to the Image

+Edit [`setup_worker_image.sh`](./setup_worker_image.sh).
+If the package can be installed via apt-get, then add it to the `PACKAGES` variable, so that the script will print out the version installed at the end.
+Otherwise, add the necessary installation commands, and print out the version at the end; this will depend on what exactly is being added.

+Afterwards, create a new image in the same family; deprecate the previous one.
+The instance template is built against the family, so when the instances are recreated, they should use the new image.

+### Updating the Coordinator, API Server, or Worker

+The startup scripts for the coordinator/API server/worker pull the Halite code from a Google Cloud bucket, extract it, and start it.
+So long as the startup script does not need to change, you can update these services by:

+1. Create a new "Halite.tgz", as described previous.
+1. Upload the new "Halite.tgz" to the GCloud bucket.
+1. Recreate the relevant instances (see below).

-### Update the Worker
+### Update the Coordinator/Worker

-If the startup script or disk image changes:
+If the startup script changes, we have to create a new instance template, as follows:

-1. Delete the instance group.
-2. Delete the instance template.
-3. Upload the new code to the GCloud bucket, if applicable (see above).
+1. Upload the new code to the GCloud bucket, if applicable (see above).
-4. Recreate it all.

-Otherwise:
+1. Create a new instance template with a new name, based on the settings of the previous one.
+(Take the relevant `gcloud` command from the `setup_*.sh` script and edit the name and any other parameters.)
+1. Edit the instance group in the Google Cloud Console to use the new instance template.
+1. Delete the old instance template.
+1. Recreate all instances in the group (see below).

+Otherwise, if the code or disk image change:

-1. Upload the new code.
+1. Upload the new code, if applicable.
 2. Recreate the instances using the GCloud CLI.

-### Update the Coordinator

-If the startup script or disk image changes, we can't delete the instance group or template, because the load balancers are using the group.
-Instead, edit the setup script to create a new instance template.
-Run the template creation command manually, then edit the group to use the new template.
-Finally, recreate all the instances.
+### Recreating Instances

+    gcloud compute instance-groups managed recreate-instances coordinator-instances --instances=<list instance IDs here>

+Change `coordinator-instances` to the appropriate group.